matthew-hale/project-euler/Problems/2/README.md

 ## Challenge

-Parameterize the start and end range of the Fib sequence, as well as the divisor (2 by default)
+Parameterize the end range of the Fibonacci sequence, as well as the divisor (2 by default).